stacylear/guildvault/README.md

 `npm install`

 You may wish to edit src/utils/apiURL.js if you wish to use the server locally.
-The default configuration points to teh API deployed on Cyclic.
+The default configuration points to the API deployed on Cyclic.

 # Server API